Clysop/Normalizer-for-Clone-Hero/README.md

 The program will try to put everything to -16 dB, there's no way to change that.
 If people want it, I can add an option for it.

-The executable is generated with pyinstaller
+The executable is generated with pyinstaller, to use the one in this repository, FFmpeg must be added to the root folder.